Viliame Gavoka: SODELPA leader

 In 2020 a dispute in SODELPA over the election of the party president led to different factions holding rival AGMs and to the suspension of the party by the Registrar of Political Parties.
 Following the lifting of the suspension, the party held a leadership contest, which was won by Gavoka.
 Following Gavoka's win, former leader Sitiveni Rabuka resigned from Parliament.
 On 9 December 2020, SODELPA MP's voted to install Ratu Naiqama Lalabalavu as leader of the opposition rather than Gavoka, causing further tension in the party.

 2022 election

 During the 2022 election, SODELPA won three seats but became the kingmaker as neither FijiFirst nor the National Federation Party-People's Alliance coalition obtained a majority.
 Once the final results were released, on 19 December, Gavoka's tenure as leader ended in accordance with SODELPA's constitution, which requires the party to choose a new leader if it fails to gain a parliamentary majority.
 SODELPA's General Secretary, Lenaitasi Duru, announced the party would not elect a successor until its annual general meeting in 2024.

 On 24 December 2022 he was appointed a Deputy Prime Minister (one of three) and Minister for Tourism and Civil Aviation in the coalition government of Sitiveni Rabuka.

+On 22 January 2024 he was appointed Minister of Education following the dismissal of Aseri Radrodro.

+In April 2024 he was replaced as SODELPA leader by Aseri Radrodro.
+Radrodro was subsequently reinstated as Minister of Education.